thephijo/DIY_SteelWallet/README.md

 + titanium (grade 2) plates
 + stainless steel (material number 1.4571 or also AISI 316 or V4A (X6CrNiMoTi17-12-2))

 Both materials are fairly resistant to mechanical damage and both choices are very corosion resistant.
 V4A is a bit harder to work with generally but both might be good for the intended purpose.
+Titanium is poorly formable due to its hexagonal crystal structure and is therefore probably best suited to resist mechanical influences on the steel wallet.
 Titanium is a bit more on the expensive side though.
+Because weight saving is not relevant, if money is an issue, I would prefer stainless steel.

 Rusting materials or materials that are not resistant to corrosion may be less suitable for the application (e.g. cast iron or construction steel).
 I personally do not see corosion as very important in my threat model.
 An exception might be if the steel wallet is to be stored in a swimming pool or in the sea.
 However, I consider a fire in an apartment to be a realistic danger, in which extinguishing water can also play a role.